-Risk and harm outside of the family can take a variety of different forms and children can be vulnerable to sexual exploitation, criminal exploitation, and serious youth violence in addition to other risks
+Risk and harm outside of the family can take a variety of different forms and children can be vulnerable to sexual exploitation, criminal exploitation, and serious youth violence in addition to other risks.

-For us as a school/ wraparound, we will consider the various factors that have an interplay with the life of any pupil about whom we have concerns within the School/wraparound and the level of influence that these factors have on their ability to be protected and remain free from harm particularly when it comes to child exploitation or criminal activity.
+As a school/Wraparound, we will consider the various factors that can impact the life of any pupil/child about whom we have concerns.
+We will consider the level of influence that these factors have on their ability to be protected and remain free from harm particularly when it comes to child exploitation or criminal activity.

 While this term applies to this specific definition, the notion of considering a child within a specific context is also important.
-What life is like for a child outside the School/wraparound gates, within the home, within the family and within the community are key considerations when the DSL is looking at any concerns.
+What life is like for a child outside the School/Wraparound gates, within the home, within the family and within the community are key considerations when the DSL is looking at any concerns.